stuheiss/phpsc/README.md

 # phpsc
-php-style-checker
 phpsc is a php-style-checker

 phpcs is a wrapper that depends on phpcs and phpmd.
 It will run both tools on one or more files and exit 0 if your code is clean or non-zero otherwise.

 You can use phpcs as a standalone tool like:
 $ phpcs /path/to/file.php
 $ phpcs /path/to/directory/of/php/files

 In other words, give it a path and it will figure out what to do.

 Use -v to increase verbosity.
 Use -s to be silent.

 Hook phpcs into your git repo to have it enforce clean code.